57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 Solana's official example programs include a simple counter program.
 This can be found in the `basic/counter` directory of the `program-examples` repository.
 The example defines a basic counter data structure and provides instructions for creating and incrementing the counter.
 The full example program is available [here](https://github.com/solana-developers/program-examples/tree/main/basics/counter/anchor).

-Testing indicates that initializing the counter consumes approximately **5000** CUs while incrementing the counter consumes about **900** CUs.
+Testing indicates that initializing the counter consumes approximately **5000** CUs, while incrementing the counter consumes about **900** CUs.

 #### Transfer Token